-The Group operates mainly in the People's Republic of China (the "PRC"), the United States of America and the United Kingdom.
+The Group operates mainly in the PRC, the United States of America and the United Kingdom.
 Most of its monetary assets, liabilities and transactions are principally denominated in the functional currency of respective group entities, which is Renminbi, US dollar and Great Britain Pound.
 However, the Group also has operations in Hong Kong, Australia and Europe and the business transactions conducted in these areas during the year were mainly denominated and settled in Hong Kong dollar, Australian dollar and European dollar respectively.
 The Group currently does not have hedging policy in respect of the foreign currency risk.
 However, the management closely monitors foreign exchange exposure to ensure appropriate measures are implemented on a timely and effective manner.